LTD Lawyers: Riverside, Orange & San Bernardino Counties

-What is ERISA
+What is ERISA (and what isn't)?

 "ERISA" stands for The Employee Retirement Income Security Act of 1974, 29 U.S.C. § 1002(1), which is a federal program that was designed by Congress to help protect funds that have been set aside to pay for employee benefits that typically include long-term disability and retirement benefits.
 ERISA may apply to both short-term disability (STD) and long-term disability (LTD) plans.